TianxiangMa/CNeRF/README.md

 ### Training CNeRF volume renderer
 To train the CNeRF on FFHQ run: `bash ./scripts/train_CNeRF.sh`. <br>

-* The scripts above use distributed training.
-To train the models on a single GPU remove `-m torch.distributed.launch --nproc_per_node NUM_GPUS` from the script.

 ### Training full model
 You need to finish training the CNeRF model from the previous step first.
 To train the full model (High-Resolution Synthesis) on FFHQ run: `bash ./scripts/train_Full.sh`. <br>

-* The scripts above use distributed training.
-To train the models on a single GPU remove `-m torch.distributed.launch --nproc_per_node NUM_GPUS` from the script.

 ## Citation
 If you use this code for your research, please cite our paper: